-Glancing quickly at these extraordinarily joyous illustrations for Alice in Wonderland, to which famous painter might you attribute them?
+Glance quickly at these extraordinarily joyous illustrations for Alice in Wonderland.
+Which famous painter do you think painted them?

 Salvador Dalí's Alice - Reinventing Illustration